'Kronblom'.

 Gunnar Persson was a Swedish comic artist, and a longtime contributor to the comic magazine 91:an.
-He is best-known for taking over his father's iconic comic series 'Kronblom' (1967-2010), but he has also worked on other comics like 'Gus' (1961), 'Herr Larsson' (1965-1967), 'Flygsoldat 113 Bom' (from 1971 on) and '91:an'.
-He came from a true dynasty of comic authors.
-Besides his father, Elov Persson, his brother Ingvar Persson also worked in the industry, while his son Jonas Persson, nephew Lasse Persson and niece Bia Melin also stepped in their fathers' footsteps.
+He is best-known for taking over his father Elov Persson's iconic comic series 'Kronblom' (1967-2010), but he has also worked on other comics like 'Gus' (1961), 'Herr Larsson' (1965-1967), 'Flygsoldat 113 Bom' (from 1971 on) and '91:an'.
+He is part of a true dynasty of comic creators.
+Besides his father, his brother Ingvar Persson also worked in the industry, while his son Jonas Persson, nephew Lasse Persson and niece Bia Melin also followed in their fathers' footsteps.

 Early life and career

 Gunnar Verner Persson was born in 1933 in Storvik, a town west of Sandviken.
-Both Gunnar and his brother Ingvar grew up with the joys of having a famous father.
-Both boys were given nicknames based on their father Elov's creations, 'Kronblom' (1927) and 'Agust och Lotta' (1928).
-The short Gunnar was called "Agust", while the taller Ingvar became "Kronblom".
-Ironically enough, both brothers would eventually continue their father's comics, but then the other way around!
-It was Ingvar "Kronblom" who continued 'Agust och Lotta', while Gunnar "August" took over 'Kronblom!'
-Gunnar Persson showed an early artistic talent, and attended drawing courses at the Bergh school in Stockholm between 1952 and 1954.
-He then became a freelance journalist in Stockholm.
-He worked for Dagens Nyheter and Stockholmstidningen and developed a specialism in cartooning, which he did for several papers from the late 1950s on.
+Both Gunnar and his older brother Ingvar grew up with the joys of having a famous father, comic creator Elov Persson.
+Both boys were given nicknames based on their father's creations, 'Kronblom' (1927- ) and 'Agust och Lotta' (1928- ).
+The short Gunnar was called "Agust", and the taller Ingvar became "Kronblom".
+Ironically enough, both brothers would eventually continue their father's comics, but switched namesakes!
+It was Ingvar "Kronblom" Persson who continued 'Agust och Lotta', while Gunnar "Agust" Persson took over 'Kronblom'.
+Gunnar Persson showed early artistic talent, and attended drawing courses at the Bergh school in Stockholm between 1952 and 1954.
+He then became a freelance journalist in Stockholm, working for Dagens Nyheter and Stockholmstidningen.
+He later developed a talent in cartooning, which he did for several papers from the late 1950s on.

 'Herr Larsson'.